zodern/meteor-up/README.md

       // (optional) Only used if using your own ssl certificates.
 Default is "meteorhacks/mup-frontend-server"
       imageFrontendServer: 'meteorhacks/mup-frontend-server'
       ],
+      bind: '127.0.0.1', //lets you bind the docker container to a specific network interface (optional)
       networks: [ //lets you add network connections to perform after run (runs docker network connect <net name> for each network listed here)
         'net1'
       ]